 How a distillery went from making vodka to hand sanitizer

-With states around the country shutting down all but essential businesses, WePrint customer Blinking Owl Distillery stepped up to help.
-Wanting to keep as many workers employed as possible and help out the community, when county supervisors came calling, the business decided to switch from making spirits to hand sanitizer for first responders and medical professionals on the frontline of COVID-19.
+When states around the country shut down during the pandemic, WePrint customer Blinking Owl Distillery stepped up to help.
+Wanting to keep as many workers employed as possible and help out the community, when county supervisors came calling, the business decided to switch from making spirits to hand sanitizer for first responders and medical professionals.

 Initially, they were unsure if they wanted to wade through the regulations required to make hand sanitizer.
 However, with the government’s guidance and easement of restrictions to allow faster production, Blinking Owl decided to move ahead.